yonda-yonda/geo4326/README.md

 Linear ring enclosing the pole is transformed to polar sterographic projections once.
 `Source CRS -> polar sterographic projections (EPSG:3995, EPSG:3031) -> EPSG:4326`

-Not not support linear ring that is not enclosing the pole and straddling the antimeridian many times.
+Don't support linear ring that is not enclosing the pole and straddling the antimeridian many times.

 Input polygon must be less than 360deg in width and less than 180deg in height, in EPSG:4326.